Track the behavior of your pets along with local wild life during the eclipse Monday

 FUN FACTS

 Did you know the moon will travel over 1400 MPH, twice the speed of sound, which is 761 MPH?
-Also, it has been 99 years since the continental US has been treated to a total solar eclipse.
+Also, the year that our nation declared its independence, in 1776, was the last time a total solar eclipse occurred only over the United States and in no other country, just as it will do next month.

 MORE FACTS: